Lalganj, Bihar

-(60 kilometres Morden Old City Mehsi), (37.6Kilometres North Bihar Headquarter Muzaffarpur) and river port situated in Vaishali district, Bihar.
+(60 kilometres from Morden Old City Mehsi), (37.6Kilometres from North Bihar Headquarter Muzaffarpur) and river port situated in Vaishali district, Bihar.

 History

 It is part of Tirhut district and in 1869 the Lalganj Nagar Board was formed, at that time it was the 2nd place of Bihar in which there were 11 Commissioners and Hajipur and Sitamarhi.
 It lost 3 sq miles area during 1951 Census.
 Lalganj Municipality had 4 wards till 1972, 1981: 12 wards, 14 wards:2001 and 19 wards: 2011.
 Sharda Sadan Pushtakalya is one of the biggest libraries in Bihar.